worflor/woflo-petsplus-mod/README.md

   <li>Added 0.97 [mood] - New Ultra Rare Mood: Malevolent Eclipse.
 A buildup of evil.</li>
   <li>Added 0.97 [morality] - Virtue and Vices.
 Morality is a 'drifting' layer on top of the core pet.
 Each nature has a baseline for each virtue and custom 'reintegration' value.
 These values drift with gameplay and lead to behaviour changes.</li>
   <li>Rework 0.97 [Pet Compendium] - Much prettier, very concise.
 So needed.</li>
-  <li>Rework 0.97 [Gossip] - Follows the same stimulus/perception pipeline as the Mood Engine, allowing "gossip triggers" to hook onto the stimulus bus. ;) this is still being fine tuned, some functionality was lost, some was gained.</li>
+  <li>Rework 0.97 [Gossip] - Follows the same stimulus/perception pipeline as the Mood Engine and Adaptive Goal, allowing "gossip triggers" to hook onto the stimulus bus. ;) this is still being fine tuned, some functionality was lost, some was gained.</li>
   <li>Rework 0.97 [ai] - FollowOwnerGoal's emergency teleport is 'lazier' but with intention... i'm forever dissatisfied.
 Also, pets should no longer walk off cliffs when navigating to the owner.</li>
 </ul>